SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 2. Select the preferred option (with or without interconnections between subregions) under ``Run Options (Subregions)``.
 In this example we select :inputcell:`Interconnected`.

 3. Select the correct option under the "Run" categories.
 The categories correspond to the same options in the MESSAGE "Run" menu:
 	:inputcell:`Mxg` = Matrix Generator;
 	:inputcell:`Opt` = Optimisation;
 	:inputcell:`Cap` = Cap file creation;
 	:inputcell:`All` = perform all of the above.
 	There are three different options provided in the interface for CPLEX, CBC and GUROBI depending on which solver you have pre-installed.
+If you are a new user, please install and use CBC (:ref:`install_solver`).

 4. Press the :button:`Run` button.
 You should see the black MESSAGE window appear and begin to run.